FortressDEX/FortressXMR/README.md

 See `LICENSE.txt` for license.

-All app source code and assets copyright © 2014-2021 by MyMonero.
+All app source code and assets copyright © 2014-2021 by FortressXMR.
 All rights reserved.